matale14/Sensor-Pattern-Noise-Filtration/README.md

 Find a way to make the pattern clearer.
 Maybe boost the value of any pixels over x value.

 Maybe port to C for better performance.
+Have some Cython stuff going as well